-- 1. Press and hold the control button and the restart button at the same time. - 2.
-Release the restart button but continue to hold down the control button for 15-30 seconds until the status LED indicator flashes amber. - 3.
+- 1. Disconnect power from the product. - 2.
+Press and hold the control button while reconnecting power.
+See Product overview on page 50. - 3.
+Keep the control button pressed for 15-30 seconds until the status LED indicator flashes amber. - 4.
 Release the control button.
 The process is complete when the status LED indicator turns green.
 The product has been reset to the factory default settings.
-If no DHCP server is available on the network, the default IP address is 192.168.0.90. - 4.
-Use the installation and management software tools to assign an IP address, set the password and access the video stream.
+If no DHCP server is available on the network, the default IP address is 192.168.0.90. - 5.
+Use the installation and management software tools to assign an IP address, set the password, and access the device.